 - Can help you cut back on added sugar and processed foods

 - Does not emphasize calorie control or macro balance

 - Hard to follow long-term

-Following a whole-foods approach to healthy eating can be one of the best options to choose, especially when you incorporate calorie and micronutrient intake.
+Following a whole-food approach to healthy eating can be one of the best options to choose from, especially when you incorporate calorie and micronutrient intake.
 Just make sure you aren't too restrictive and don't get into the habit of demonizing certain processed foods that you enjoy from time to time.

 So...
 What is the Best Weight Loss Diet?

 It can be extremely tempting to jump on the bandwagon of the latest diet craze, especially those promising extreme results in a short amount of time.
 However, when it comes to losing weight, following a healthy, balanced diet made up of foods you enjoy is your best bet.

 Results take time and require patience.
 Unfortunately there is no special diet or pill that can help you skip the process.

 Consistency is key, and the best way to stay consistent is to enjoy the process.